officialhypefox/melon-clicker/README.md

-# Exotical's Melon Clicker
+# Melon Clicker

-Just a fun little game I scripted in TypeScript and Vue.
+The official game for the cloud computing provider Melonslab.

 ## Powered by Nuxt